revaturelabs/interviewquestions/Interview Ques/oops.md

 <blockquote>

-When an inner class enclosed by with an outer class is compiled,then two.class files are created: one for each inner class and one for the outer class.
+When an inner class enclosed by with an outer class is compiled,then two .class files are created: one for each inner class and one for the outer class.

 </blockquote>